 Survey of the Natural Sciences: This 90-minute section includes 100 questions in three subsections: Biology (40 questions - with new additions in 2022), General Chemistry (30 questions), and Organic Chemistry (30 questions).
 An on-screen periodic table is provided.

 Physics: this 50-minute section has 40 questions.
 Tested topics include units and vectors, linear kinematics, statics, dynamics, rotational motion, energy and momentum, simple harmonic motion, waves, fluid statics, thermal energy and thermodynamics, and more.

 Quantitative Reasoning: OAT’s final section takes 45 minutes to cover 40 questions.
 Examinees will work on algebra, data analysis, interpretation and sufficiency, quantitative comparison, probability and statistics, and mathematical word problems.
 In the OAT, both the US customary system and the metric system (Imperial System) of units are used.
 An on-screen calculator is provided, as well as an eraseboard and marker.
 No personal calculators, writing utensils, or paper are allowed in the testing room.

 You can get a more detailed breakdown of covered topics by reading the ADA’s OAT Candidate Guide.

 There is no penalty for guessing, so that means you should answer every question before time runs out on the section.

-The OAT takes four hours and 50 minutes to complete, including an optional 15-minute tutorial, a 30-minute break, and a 15-minute survey after the test.
+The OAT takes four hours and five minutes to complete, including an optional 15-minute tutorial, a 30-minute break, and a 15-minute survey after the test.
 After the test is finished, you will receive an unofficial score report at the test center.
 Be sure to take your test four weeks before your application deadlines to ensure on-time reporting.